Free subexponentiality: Some transforms and their related properties

 We provide here two results for regularly varying functions, which we shall be using in the proofs of our results.
-They are variants of Karamata's Abel-Tauber theorem for Stieltjes transform \citep[cf.][Section~1.7.5]{bingham:goldie:teugels:1987} and explain the regular variation of Cauchy transform of measures with regularly varying tails.
+They are variants of Karamata's Abel--Tauber theorem for Stieltjes transform (cf.~\cite{binghamgoldieteugels1987}, Section 1.7.5) and explain the regular variation of Cauchy transform of measures with regularly varying tails.